grif-bandito/grif-bandito.github.io/projects/Ghost-project.md

 * **Strength:**
 Essentially, the back access panel is only held on by 4 total magnets and the plan is to somehow mount the USB-C hub to that very back panel...
 The worry is that the weight of the ply wood + the USB-C hub will be too much for the magnets and... slide off or just not hold at all.
 Both the 1/2 panel of ply wood and the hub aren't super heavy, but they aren't weightless.
-Not to mention when i actually have the USB-C PD cable + Fan plugged in and the occasional USB-A for resetting the port number for ADB or just the act of plugging and unplugging back in may tear the panel off... also I'm not entirely sure what kind of mount will be used to secure the hub, but it needs to be light.
+Not to mention when I actually have the USB-C PD cable + Fan plugged in and the occasional USB-A for resetting the port number for ADB or just the act of plugging and unplugging back in may tear the panel off... also I'm not entirely sure what kind of mount will be used to secure the hub, but it needs to be light.

 * **Polarity and alignment:**
 This was the biggest concern, if I were to mount the magnets wrong, the magnets will repel each other and this access panel becomes... completely useless.
-To avoid this i snapped the magnets together, pulled them apart and laid their attracted faces up, marking them with a red sharpie, I was extra careful with my measurements and made sure the insets were
+To avoid this I snapped the magnets together, pulled them apart and laid their attracted faces up, marking them with a red sharpie, I was extra careful with my measurements and made sure the insets were
 "perfectly" aligned before committing to the epoxy putty and magnet setting.
 Given that once the epoxy was set with the magnet in place...
 I won't be able to snap the panel on to actually verify everything was alighted until i was 100% sure the epoxy had FULLY set, otherwise the magnets would just pull themselves out of place.
 It was a leave it overnight and hope it snaps into place the next morning type of deal.
 I started building around 8 AM and finished at ~10 PM.